Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Examples of timed metadata are ID3 tags
   [[!ID3v2]], SCTE-35 markers [[!SCTE35]] and DASH emsg
   messages defined in section 5.10.3.3 of [[!MPEGDASH]].
-  In addition any other metadata can be signalled in this scheme by providing a URI to identify the scheme, and the metadata embedded as samples in mdat.
+  In addition, any other metadata can be signalled in this scheme by providing a URI to identify the scheme, and the metadata embedded as samples in mdat.
   For example, DASH Event messages contain a schemeIdUri